United States Exploring Expedition: Significance

 The Wilkes Expedition played a major role in the development of 19th-century science, particularly in the growth of the American scientific establishment.
-Many of the species and other items found by the expedition helped form the basis of collections at the new Smithsonian Institution.
+Many of the species and other items collected by the expedition helped form the basis of collections at the new Smithsonian Institution.

 With the help of the expedition's scientists, derisively called "clam diggers" and "bug catchers" by navy crew members, 280 islands, mostly in the Pacific, were explored, and over 800 mi of Oregon were mapped.
 Of no less importance, over 60,000 plant and bird specimens were collected.
-A staggering amount of data and specimens were collected during the expedition, including the seeds of 648 species, which were later traded, planted, and sent throughout the country.
+A staggering amount of data and specimens were taken during the expedition, including the seeds of 648 species, which were later traded, planted, and sent throughout the country.
 Dried specimens were sent to the National Herbarium, now a part of the Smithsonian Institution.
 There were also 254 live plants, which mostly came from the home stretch of the journey, that were placed in a newly constructed greenhouse in 1850, which later became the United States Botanic Garden.

-Alfred Thomas Agate, engraver and illustrator, created an enduring record of traditional cultures such as the illustrations made of the dress and tattoo patterns of natives of the Ellice Islands (now Tuvalu).
+Alfred Thomas Agate, an engraver and illustrator, created an enduring record of traditional cultures such as the illustrations made of the dress and tattoo patterns of indigenous peoples in the Ellice Islands in present-day Tuvalu.

 A collection of artifacts from the expedition also went to the National Institute for the Promotion of Science, a precursor of the Smithsonian Institution.
 These joined artifacts from American history as the first artifacts in the Smithsonian collection.

 Published works

 For a short time Wilkes was attached to the Office of Coast Survey, but from 1844 to 1861 he was chiefly engaged in preparing the expedition report.
 Twenty-eight volumes were planned, but only nineteen were published.
 Of these, Wilkes wrote the multi-volume Narrative of the United States exploring expedition, during 1838, 1839, 1840, 1841, 1842, Hydrography, and Meteorology.

-The Narrative concerns the customs, political and economic conditions of many places then little-known.
+The Narrative concerns the customs, political and economic conditions of many places then little-known to the Europeans.
 Other contributions were three reports by James Dwight Dana on Zoophytes, Geology, and Crustacea.
 In addition to shorter articles and reports, Wilkes published Western America, including California and Oregon, and Theory of the Winds.
 The Smithsonian Institution digitized the five volume narrative and the accompanying scientific volumes.
 The mismanagement that plagued the expedition prior to its departure continued after its completion.
-By June 1848, many of the specimens had been lost or damaged and many remained unidentified.
+By June 1848, many of the stolen specimens had been lost or damaged and many remained unidentified.
 In 1848 Asa Gray was hired to work on the botanical specimens, and published the first volume of the report on botany in 1854, but Wilkes was unable to secure the funding for the second volume.